remmievets/TestNodeServer/design.md

 immediately eliminated from the game.

 - Client Side
--   When cards with a player are present then pull cards to top of play area
 - Show gandalf cards
 - Popup text for cards with card text on yellow cards